molily/molily.de/_posts/2017-12-21-robust-javascript.md

   </tbody>
 </table>

 As you can see, most types have a clear boolean counterpart.
 All objects, including functions, dates, regular expressions and errors, are truthy.
-The two types denoting emptyness, `undefined` and `null`, are falsy.
+The two types denoting emptiness, `undefined` and `null`, are falsy.

 For numbers and strings though, it is complicated.
 Numbers are truthy *except for* zeros and NaN.
 Strings are truthy except for empty strings.